DMacMakes/dmacdocs/content/en/torrens/ise102/week4/index.md

   * Unusual mistakes
 * How would I do it?
 CRISP, SIMPLE

-## Chapter 2 FLESH OUT

-More on Boolean logic from chapter 2.

-Add two or more cleaner, crisper examples of multiple conditions.

-Truth tables!

 ## Exercise: Grab and start Sololearn

 1. Jump to the [resources page](../resources/#sololearn-c-tutorial), install it along with the c++ tutorial.
 2. In the C++ tutorial, jump into _Basic Concepts_
 3. Complete _What is C++_ and _Hello, world!_
 4. Type S for Sololearn in stream chat when you're done

+## Chapter 2 FLESH OUT

+## MORE ON BOOLEAN LOGIC
+More on Boolean logic from chapter 2.

+Add two or more cleaner, crisper examples of multiple conditions.

+Truth tables!

 ## Initialisation _Part 1_